zammo-ai/Zammo-Voice-Only-Web-Bot-Sample/README.md

 ## Integration into Your Product

-You can use the code to enable your Zammo build bot as a standalone application or by importing it into your application.
+You can use the code to enable your Zammo build bot as a standalone application or import it into your application.

-When importing into your own application, you can also export the section under `<!-- APP SCRIPT -->`, and you can adjust or replace any elements to match your branding guidelines.
+When importing into your application, you can also export the section under `<!-- APP SCRIPT -->`, and you can adjust or replace any elements to match your branding guidelines.

 Some of the key functions are:

 - `initializeBot`: which initializes the connection to the bot.
-- `processWebSocketMessage`: which allows you to customize how you process the bot response.
+- `processWebSocketMessage` allows you to customize how you process the bot response.

 ### Specificities